 Literature Festivals are wonderful ways for readers and writers to come together and I’m usually willing to do festivals for no fee, as long as all the other speakers are on the same basis and as long as you’ll look after us all properly.
 (See notes below.)

 The first longhaul trip I made was to Kuala Lumpur for the British Council and from there to an International School in Brunei.
-It was an extraordinarily exciting trip but I took at least a week to recover and be able to work once I got home!
-More recently, I travelled to Kuala Lumpur again, for the Cambridge International Examinations conference; CIE also generously took me to Hong Kong for their super-well-organised conference.
+It was extraordinarily exciting but I took at least a week to recover and be able to work once I got home!
+I travelled to Kuala Lumpur again, for the Cambridge International Examinations conference; CIE also generously took me to Hong Kong for their super-well-organised conference.
 Travelling Business Class for those trips taught me the vast improvement in my ability to work well when I got there and also how much this reduces recovery time.
 This is why I now almost always insist on Business Class travel for long-haul trips.
 I am not a spoilt diva – it’s purely functional: I can’t afford to wreck my ability to work.
 These trips are not holidays, trust me.
 Exciting, yes, but very hard work.

 For those trips, I was also paid a fee.
 I mention this because I have travelled without being paid a fee – to the Sharjah Children’s Book Fair and to the Times of India literature festival in Mumbai.
 Both these were stimulating events I was happy to do fee-free, because a) of the point I made above about festivals; b) they were countries I hadn’t visited and the organisers had created an exciting programme; c) because I was looked after very well and given enough recuperation time; and, crucially, d) because travel was Business Class and therefore not too exhausting.
 I was able to get back to work as soon as I got home.
 (This would not apply to short flights, only the long ones.)